tidepool-org/blip/README.md

 If you're developing locally, you can find the key by looking in the local `server.log` (located at the root level of where you've cloned all the Tidepool repositories).

 If you're developing with the docker setup, you can find the key in the logs of the `hydrophone` container.
-It looks like
+It will look something like
 ```
 2018/06/07 16:17:17 Sending email confirmation to foo@bar.com with key aSuzGcwq4kPRyb6pwQnTcSKVTt_V6CtL
 ```